| Report by KTLfsktl@uaf.edu

 before.
 Kisses are saved for people who love each other.
 (We

 all know that from mass media hooker films 101.)
+So actually, in the

 end, this is a very sweet story of love.
 Whether